jonnieZG/EWMA/README.md

 # EWMA
 Exponentially Weighted Moving Average filter is used for smoothing data series readings.
 Unlike the method with a history buffer that calculates an average of the last N readings, this method consumes significantly less memory and works faster.

+For example, if you have a wonky ADC, like the one in ESP8266, with a lot of noise, you will need a filter to smooth out the readings.
+Basically, EWMA filter allows you to specify the weight of the last reading versus the previous filtered value, by setting the `alpha` parameter.
+Roughly said, if you set `alpha` to, let's say, 0.1 it means that the result will be approximately the average of the last 10 readings.

 `output = alpha * reading + (1 - alpha) * lastOutput`